 SOCI-216FM Special Topics in Sociology: 'Families, Kinship, and Sexuality'

-Fall and Spring.
+Not Scheduled for This Year.
 Credits: 4

 How do family and kinship shape our social lives?
 In turn, how are family and kinship shaped by social and historical contexts?
 We all come to this course with individual experiences of family, kinship, and sexuality, but this course will ask you to critically engage with these concepts from a sociological perspective.
 In this course we will both define and use an intersectional lens to understand how class, race-ethnicity, gender, sexuality, and citizenship mutually shape our individual and collective experiences of family and kinship.
 We will consider family as a site for reproducing inequality and violence, but also as a site for resistance, revolution, and home.

 Applies to requirement(s): Social Sciences

+S. Leonard

-S. Leonard Prereq: SOCI-123.
+Prereq: SOCI-123.

-SOCI-216MK Special Topics in Sociology: 'Marketing and Society' Not Scheduled for This Year.
-Credits: 4 Marketing penetrates every domain of society.
-While perusing the Internet, watching television, attending sports and cultural events, we are being marketed to by businesses.
-This course offers students insight on the fundamentals of marketing through a critical lens.
-Readings and assignments will give students an understanding of the theories and concepts that underlie marketing, along with its practical elements.
-We will be especially attentive to the ways that marketing influences social inequality.
-An ongoing question that we will explore over the term is what is the potential for, and what are the limits of, marketing as a force for reducing gender, class, racial, and other forms of inequality.
-Among assignments will be exercises where students critically examine marketing campaigns, such as inclusive beauty campaigns, and a project where students develop a marketing campaign that is attentive to social purpose.
-Applies to requirement(s): Social Sciences P. Banks Restrictions: Course limited to sophomores, juniors and seniors Notes: With the permission of the instructor, a select number of students can elect to take this course at the 300 level.
-If you are interested in doing so, please email the instructor to discuss this prior to registering for the course.
-SOCI-216MV Special Topics in Sociology: 'Gender and Social Movements' Spring.
+SOCI-216MV Special Topics in Sociology: 'Gender and Social Movements' Not Scheduled for This Year.
 Credits: 4 This course will focus on the relations between gender, politics, and social change to explore the gendered character of citizenship, political participation, and mobilization.
 We'll start by considering what makes a social movement, who mobilizes, and what resistance has, does, and can look like in practice.
 Students will engage with historical and contemporary cases of feminist and women's social movements to explore how gender constructs both formal political participation and activism.
 We will explore how feminist and women's movements have contributed to alternative practices of politics and visions of social change and wellbeing.
 Applies to requirement(s): Social Sciences S. Leonard Prereq: SOCI-123.

-SOCI-216PT Special Topics in Sociology: 'Political Sociology' Spring.
+SOCI-216PT Special Topics in Sociology: 'Political Sociology'

+Not Scheduled for This Year.
 Credits: 4

 This course focuses on political processes and power - in particular, which groups have the ability to implement their political, social, and economic agendas, which ones do not, and why.
 We will explore the means by which certain groups affect political outcomes that shape society and social-political reality.
 In particular, we will concentrate on the interrelationship between the state, the market, and civil society, and investigate how this intersection has informed the politics of our time.
 By the end of this course, students are expected to have achieved an understanding of the major theoretical perspectives and debates in political sociology, and a sense of the historical and contemporary organizations, parties, classes, and other groups that influence social change.
 We will focus mostly on western democracies, especially the U.S., but other countries and political arrangements will also be included.
 Globalization as an on-going social, political, and economic system will be discussed throughout the semester.

 Applies to requirement(s): Social Sciences

 K. Tucker

 Prereq: 4 credits in sociology.